-- 1. For the purpose of these procedures, "student" includes any person studying on an undergraduate course of study supplied by or in connection with Wycliffe Hall, with the exception of students on the SCIO Visiting Student programme, who should follow procedures outlined in the SCIO Programme Handbook, including the regulations therein, Course materials or other course documentation as is from time to time issued. - 2.
+- For the purpose of these procedures, "student" includes any person studying on an undergraduate course of study supplied by or in connection with Wycliffe Hall, with the exception of students on the SCIO Visiting Student programme, who should follow procedures outlined in the SCIO Programme Handbook, including the regulations therein, Course materials or other course documentation as is from time to time issued. - 2.
 Those studying on graduate courses of study should consult departmental policies for details of their obligations, and procedures should they fail to meet those obligations. - 3.
-In addition to these Regulations, students are expected to perform satisfactorily, i.e. pass papers, modules and examinations where required by either the University of Oxford or Durham University.
-Precise requirements are dependent on the course of study undertaken, and details of requirements for each course will be specified in course handbooks and in programme regulations. - 4.
 Students and staff should also consult Wycliffe Hall's Welfare (Fitness to Study) policy, which outlines the processes available to students and to the Hall should a student be struggling to meet their academic commitments.
+They should also consult the Admissions Policy, which details the procedure to be followed in potential course transfers.